 - Clean the bite area with a cotton ball dipped in rubbing alcohol.
 You may want to follow it up with a dab of antibiotic ointment.

-What not to do: Try to squeeze the tick off with your fingers or apply burnt matches, petroleum jelly, and the like.
-These old tricks can actually make matters worse by irrititating the tick, causing it to expel disease-carrying fluids into your dog (not to mention the danger of burning your dog with a match.)
+DO NOT try to squeeze the tick off with your fingers or apply burnt matches, petroleum jelly, and the like.
+These tricks can make matters worse by irritating the tick, causing it to expel disease-carrying fluids–not to mention the danger of burning your dog with a match.